This calculator helps you determine the limiting reactant, the excess reactant, and the amounts of products formed in a chemical reaction.

 Product Mass (g) = Product Formed (moles) × Molar Mass of Product (g/mol)

-The limiting reactant is the substance that is completely consumed first in a chemical reaction.
-It determines the maximum amount of product that can be formed.
+The limiting reactant is the reactant that is fully consumed first in a chemical reaction.
+Once it is used up, the reaction stops.
+This reactant determines the maximum amount of product that can form.

-The excess reactant is the substance that remains after the reaction is complete.
-It is not completely consumed during the reaction.
+An excess reactant is any reactant that remains after the reaction is complete.
+It is not fully consumed because the limiting reactant has run out.

-Stoichiometry allows us to relate the quantities of reactants and products in a reaction using their coefficients in the balanced equation.
+Stoichiometry lets us relate the quantities of reactants and products using the coefficients in the balanced equation.
+It is the basis for predicting yields and determining limiting reactants.

-Yes, as long as you input a balanced chemical equation and the quantities of reactants.
-The calculator assumes complete reactions and ideal conditions.
+Yes — as long as you provide a balanced chemical equation and the reactant quantities.
+The calculator assumes complete reactions and ideal conditions (no side reactions).

 The amount of product depends on the limiting reactant.
-The calculator uses stoichiometric ratios from the balanced equation to determine the quantity of product formed.
+The calculator uses stoichiometric ratios from the balanced equation to determine the product yield.

 Consider the reaction: